Anisotropic Green Coordinates

 GBC is usually interpolatory and expresses the point inside the cage as an affine sum of the cage vertices.
 Although it demonstrates good consistency with the target cage, it introduces obvious shearing artifacts, particularly when the cage undergoes affine transformations~\cite{2008Green}.
 In practice, it is also desirable for the deformed object to maintain a certain degree of conformality with the original object.
-Harmonic functions often provide a solution to this issue, as harmonicity is inherently associated with shape preservation.
 Based on the Green's third identity of harmonic functions,~\citet{2008Green} propose Green coordinates, which take into account both the cage vertices $\mathbf{v}_i$ and the cage normals $\mathbf{n}_{j}$.
 Green coordinates satisfy $\eta=\sum_{i=1}^{n}{\phi_{i}(\eta)} \mathbf{v}_i+\sum_{j=1}^{m}\psi_{j}(\eta)\mathbf{n}_{j}$ for $\eta$ inside the cage.
 These coordinates enable shape-preserving deformations, characterized by angle-preserving in 2D and quasi-conformality in 3D.
-However, conformality is a strict and absolute condition.
-While it provides desirable properties, it also restricts the deformation diversity of Green coordinates once the source and target cages are fixed.
-In practical applications and artistic design, there is often a demand for more flexible and versatile deformation styles, which can be achieved through adjustments to various parameters.
-In the real world, materials such as bones, wood, and fibers exhibit anisotropic structures, leading users to desire deformations that are either more ``flexible'' or more ``rigid'' along specific directions.
+However, conformality is a strict and absolute condition, which also restricts the deformation diversity of Green coordinates once the source and target cages are fixed.
+In practical applications and artistic design, there is often a demand for more flexible and versatile deformation styles, which can be achieved through adjusting various parameters.
+In the real world, materials such as bones, wood, and fibers exhibit anisotropic structures, prompting users to seek deformations that are more ``flexible'' or more ``rigid'' along specific directions.